TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 ![example preferences](images/preferences.png)

 Consider setting an organization name and identifier.
-Optionally, [sing each profile](#signing-profiles).
+Optionally, [sign each profile](#signing-profiles).

 ## Command Examples

 The following section will walk through several example custom configuration profiles.
 At the time of this writing development of ProfileCreator manifests were still in development although the application ProfileCreator is no longer in development.
 The following examples should be used as a reference and tested in an environment prior to deployment

-* Catalina Notifications
+- Catalina Notifications
-* Firefox Profile
+- Firefox Settings
-* Password Prevention
+- Custom Dock Configuration
-* Custom Software on Dock
+- Custom Font Distribution

 ### Catalina Notifications Profile

 This example demonstrates the work required to build a custom policy to allow notifications on several applications.
-As of the release of Catalina 10.15 users are prompted to allow or deny specific applications from prompting notification banners.
+As of the release of macOS Catalina 10.15 users are prompted to allow or deny specific applications from prompting notification banners.

 This profile will allow the JumpCloud tray application to send the user notifications.